Welcome to all who come in peace!

 Announcements will also be forthcoming on social media, and if you are on Facebook, you are welcome to join our Community Group where everyone is encouraged to chat, post photos, and share.

 Speaking of which, please share this invitation with everyone you know.
-There is great power in our numbers and the more, the merrier!
+There is great strength in our numbers and the more, the merrier!

-Thank you, dear hearts, for 16 years of your participation and loving energy!
+Thank you, dear friends, for 19 years of your participation and loving energy!